-Searching for ways to improve performance at work?
-You’re likely to discover a wide range of tips and tricks.
-While many of them are useful, the real value is when these tips work together in a coordinated system of strategies that busy professionals can use to increase productivity.
+When searching for ways to improve performance at work, you’ll discover a wide range of tips and tricks.
+And while many can be useful, lasting value only happens when those tips work together in a coordinated system.

 10 Ways to Improve Performance at Work

-Let’s explore how to improve the work performance of your employees using a workflow management system.
+Let’s explore how to improve work performance using a workflow management system.
 I’ve developed these 10 strategies over two decades of helping leaders increase productivity for themselves, their companies, and their teams.
 Each of these strategies is a part of my larger workflow management system.

 For most people, becoming more productive requires changing habits.

 And while we tend to think that the success or failure of “habit change” efforts depends solely on the person needing the change, the reality is that habits don’t exist in a vacuum.
 The environment, as well as the behavior of the leaders around them, is an important factor in habit change.

 Through their behaviors, leaders can reduce a person’s ability to eliminate habits that sabotage productivity, or they can support the ability to establish new habits that improve productivity.